 Design Tips from the Experts

-Our design experts are here to give you five ways to improve spending and living at home in a fashionable way.
-It may cost a little more to have energy efficiency in the beginning of your transition, but there are continuous benefits including decreased heating and cooling costs as well as benefits for earth in the long run.
+Our design pros are here to give you five ways to improve spending and living at home in a trendy way.
+It may cost a little more to have energy efficiency in the beginning of your transition, but there are continuous benefits including decreased heating and cooling costs as well as benefits for earth over time.

 Tip #1: Windows allow natural light into your home, another energy efficiency must-have.
-A perfect day calls for a lot of windows that you can look out of and open up for fresh air.
-A fun tip is to dress up your windows with moveable curtains.
-This will allow you to have a natural ‘light bulb’ that you can turn on and off through your day.
-Double-insulated windows are also an energy and big cost saver.
-They decrease outside noise, energy spent on maintaining home temperatures and are also a value booster when you look to sell your home.
+A perfect day requires a lot of windows that you can look out of and open up for fresh air.
+A simple tip is to dress up your windows with moveable curtains.
+This gives you a natural ‘light bulb’ that you can turn on and off through your day.
+Double-insulated windows are also an energy and major cost saver.
+They decrease outside noise, energy used on maintaining home temperatures and are also a value booster when you look to move out.

-Tip #2: Rooms without technology are the new black.
+Tip #2: Tech-less rooms are the new black.
 In a world of instant connection, we are finding ourselves less connected with our surroundings and the people we are with.
 Tech-less rooms can offer energy efficiency and help create important relationships with your family and friends.
 Instead of watching Netflix or checking Facebook for hours, read a book or play a game with your loved ones.

 Tip #3: Shop locally to support local businesses while saving on shipping and the energy used to get that package to you.
-Another positive – the more local you shop, the better chance that you will find individual and unique pieces for your space at home.
+Another positive – the more local you shop, the more likely you will find individual and unique pieces for your space at home.
 Dare to be different and energy efficient.

-Tip #4: Gardening is a pastime for a bunch of people throughout warmer seasons.
-Even if you don’t have a yard, you can still grow flowers or small vegetables in your home.
+Tip #4: Gardening is a pastime for a bunch of people in the warm weathered seasons.
+Even if you don’t have a yard, you can still plant flowers or small vegetables in your apartment.
 Complement your space and appetite with vibrant colored peppers, flowers and greens to be used as a design piece until they are ready to devour.
 Another great tip is to utilize rain water from a bucket or run-off pipe to water your plants indoors.